 Meaningful engagement on social networks with clients is not limited to just what you share with them.
 You can also celebrate their successes by liking or commenting on posts they have made.
 Choose the social network you want to interact with them carefully.
 Most people prefer to keep business to more professional networks like LinkedIn.
 You might find that some of your clients want to connect with you on social platforms traditionally reserved for friends and family.
 Wherever you choose to connect, remember that it is the connection that matters most.

 Dive into the essentials of using social media to market your voice over business.

 Use Newsletters Effectively

 In the same vein as social media, the content of your newsletters should reflect the industry your client belongs to.
 You might decide to create separate contact lists for clients who work in different fields, be it audiobook production, gaming, Elearning, etc., so that you have the ability to adjust the tone and relevancy of each newsletter.
 Only the most pertinent content will make it past your client’s overloaded inboxes and to their eyes.
 Ensure that you include an opt-out link in each newsletter.

 When communicating with repeat clients, you’re beyond the “getting to know you” phase of marketing.
 Your goal now is to remind them that you’re around and that you care about their business.

 One excellent method of showing them how much you value their business is to periodically send them special offers, like $50 off your next voice over.

-While you don’t want to coerce yourself as an omnipresent force in their lives, you do want to create a fairly steady stream of awareness as an occasional reminder of your services and the fact that you enjoyed working together.
+While you don’t want to overstep your welcome, you do want to create a fairly steady stream of awareness as an occasional reminder of your services and the fact that you enjoyed working together.